WHUT-zwj/WHUT-zwj/README.md

 ## Welcome to Weijie Zhu's Homepage 😄😄
-✨ I am an undergraduate student majoring in Information and Computational Science (Class of 2022) at Wuhan University of Technology. **I am eligible for recommendation for postgraduate admission without examination this year** and possess a **strong aspiration to pursue doctoral studies!** <br>
+✨ I am an undergraduate student majoring in Information and Computational Science (Class of 2022) at Wuhan University of Technology. **I am on the postgraduate recommendation track this year** and possess a **strong aspiration to pursue doctoral studies!** <br>
 ✨ Research Skills: (1) **Strong practical skills and self-motivation.** I have extensive experience in reproducing deep learning projects and practical experience in data mining.
-I have independently studied the deployment and fine-tuning of large models, as well as MCP Server construction.
+I have independently studied the deployment and fine-tuning of large models and the construction of the MCP Server.
 Furthermore, I possess considerable experience in mathematical modeling (primarily as a modeler, with auxiliary programming and writing responsibilities).
 (2) **Solid research experience.** I have undergone one and a half years of comprehensive research training, enabling me to independently complete the entire research workflow, including deep learning framework construction, experimental design and implementation, visualization, academic paper writing, and submission.
-(3) **Theoretical derivation capabilities.** My current research focuses on deriving an approach that utilizes manifold geometry to approximate optimal transport for multimodal time series alignment, with the aim of producing a concise yet impactful piece of work.
-(4) **English proficiency:** I have successfully passed CET-4 and CET-6, possess the ability to write academic papers in English, and maintain a daily habit of reading English literature.
+(3) **Theoretical derivation capabilities.** My current research focuses on deriving an approach that utilizes manifold geometry to approximate optimal transport for multimodal time series alignment, producing concise yet impactful work.
+(4) **English proficiency:** I have successfully passed CET-4 and CET-6, can write academic papers in English, and maintain a daily habit of reading English literature.
 The following section details my specific experiences: <br>

 ### 一、科研论文